Xuxa e os Duendes 2: No Caminho das Fadas: Background and development

-After an attempt to produce a new children's film was completely abandoned because of problems with Globo Filmes, Xuxa starred in the Xuxa Popstar film which was a box office hit.
+After an attempt to produce a new children's film was completely abandoned because of problems with Globo Filmes, Xuxa starred in the Xuxa Popstar film, which was a box office hit.
 At the same time, he fulfilled a clause in his contract with Diler & Associados in which he should make two films aimed at the adolescent public and one for the children's public.
 And so, began to be sketched the new film project of the presenter.

 Xuxa wanted to do something different from her two previous films in the cinema: Xuxa Requebra (1999) and Xuxa Popstar (2000).
-If in these feature films the idea was to bring Planeta Xuxa to the cinema, privileging the musical attractions to the detriment of history, in that it was sought not only to create a more consistent plot, but to create an entire universe, which had its own rules.
+If in these feature films the idea was to bring Planeta Xuxa to the cinema, privileging the musical attractions to the detriment of history, then it was sought not only to create a more consistent plot, but to create an entire universe, which had its own rules.

 In this way, Xuxa tried to follow the trend of the film market at the time: to bet on a fantastic story, mixing the real world with the magical world.
 However, rather than betting on the fantasy genre, Xuxa wanted something that represented her willingness to retell stories to children.
 The idea of creating a film based on Duende came after a controversial statement by the host.
 In all interviews, the singer was emphatic in claiming that she had seen goblins on two occasions.
 Xuxa said the Goblins used to show up in their room at night.
 Then, one of the elves (female, according to Xuxa) cried beside her bed, leading her to believe that she should feed them.
-The hostess then put food on the counter in the room where she puts the elves she wins and then the apparitions stopped.
+The hostess then put food on the counter in the room where she puts the elves she wins, and then the apparitions stopped.
 "I put fruits, raisins," he said.
 "They're gone."
-The presenter's account controversies in the media.
-It was then that its manager Marlene Mattos, decided to take something beneficial from the situation make a movie, about Duendes.
+The presenter's account is controversial in the media.
+It was then that its manager, Marlene Mattos, decided to take something beneficial from the situation and make a movie about Duendes.

 The film production became the most viewed in the history of national cinema.
 Three weeks after it was released, the film had already been seen by more than 700,000 people.
 "Xuxa e os Duendes" was the most expensive film of the Xuxa (budget of 3.8 million).
 Diler Trindade's goal was to reach 2.5 million viewers and earn R $10 million.
 Diler's prediction was almost right: the movie grossed R $11,681,917.00.